theedgy/cc-post/POST.md

     teams,
 });
 ```

+`addTeams` is for saving API response with them to global store, and `addTeamStats` will store latest fixtures for team whenever we ask for it, and based on `id` place it in proper team object. \
-As typical we write our `action` names as a constants and based on that names we are building object used by `reducers` below whenever one of this `action` is `dispatched`:
+Commonly we write our `action` names as a constants and based on that names we are building object used by `reducers` below whenever one of this `action` is `dispatched`:

 ```javascript
 import { ADD_TEAM_STATS, ADD_TEAMS } from './actions';